operasoftware/fake-store/README.md

     node index.js
     ```

 6. Start a browser on an Android phone, browse to the test server, and click on “Download Opera” to download and install `opera_android_braintree.apk` on the phone.

-Run the demo from the Opera Beta.
+7. Run the demo using the Opera Beta.
+Note that you don't have to fill in any real PayPal or credit card credentials.
+Click on the PayPal icon to use a fake PayPal account instead of a credit card.

 An Opera version with payment request support can be found at `/MerchantPublic/opera_android_braintree.apk`, and can also be downloaded from the test server.